Alternative Master Program in Special Education

 The alternative Master of Education program in Special Education leads to a Master of Education (M.Ed.) in special education.
 This 42-hour program prepares individuals without previous training in education to be special education teachers.
 The coursework can be completed entirely online, however some of the courses are also offered with portions online or on campus.
 There are practicum and student teaching requirements where students will be in K-12 settings with students with disabilities.
 Upon completion of the program, students are eligible for the Class A, K-6 or 6-12 Collaborative Teacher Certificate.

-Option 2: Twelve hours of coursework in the following four areas: English, Math, Science, Social Studies.
+- Complete Option 1: Passing score on the Elementary Education Multiple Subjects Praxis test or Option 2: Twelve hours of coursework in each of the following four areas: English, Math, Science, Social Studies.

-- Personal statement on applicant's career goals and purpose for graduate study (Upload document within application).
+- Personal statement on applicant's career goals and purpose for graduate study (Upload document within application in WebAdmit).

 Abigail Baxter, Ph.D.